Toy Defense: Overview

 Since 2015, Wargaming has entered into a strategic partnership with Melesta Games and has worked together to develop the subsequent games in the series.
 Toy Defense 2, as well as Wargaming games, is dedicated to the World War II theme.

 The games consist of a single-player mission mode, as well as tournament and arena modes. single-player mode during which the player completes missions.
 Each mission successfully completed brings awards (such as stars in Toy Defense 2), the number of which depends on the success of its mission.
 Playing in the tournaments or arenas allows for players to compete with others online, and can receive additional rewards.

 Toy Defense 2

 Toy Defense 2 was a sequel to the previous game and was released on October 8, 2015.
 The game received updated graphics and an improved interface, as well as enhanced upgrades for units and commanders.
-The players are given three World War II nations (USSR, UK,US and France).
+The players are given four World War II nations (USSR, UK,US and France).
 Single-player missions are devoted to the most famous battles (Battle of Stalingrad, Operation Crusader and Operation Overlord, Battle of Iwo Jima, etc.).